Passing the torch to the next generation of societal leaders

 selection process?

-The selection process is consisted of three stages:
+The selection process consists of three stages:

 1. Screening: we review all the applications and we make a pre-selection for the second stage;